-Graduate Admissions Committee School of Informatics and Computing 535 W. Michigan Street, IT 475 Indianapolis, IN 46202
+School of Informatics and Computing 535 W. Michigan Street, IT 475 $\,$ programming experience.
+This may be attached to your online application or sent separately.

 - Complete and submit the IUPUI Graduate Online Application form.
 Paper applications are not accepted.
 Choose "Ph.D.
 Informatics" and "Informatics" in the "Academic Interest" section.
-Be sure to indicate on your personal statement your intended area of specialization. - Submit a resume listing your education, work, research, honors/awards and computer programming experience.
-This may be attached to your online application or sent separately. - Submit a personal statement (visit the IU Writing Center for instructions on how to write such a statement).
+Be sure to indicate on your personal statement your intended area of specialization. - 2.
+Submit a resume listing your education, work, research, honors/awards and computer

+- Submit a personal statement (visit the IU Writing Center for instructions on how to write such a statement).
 This may be attached to your online application or sent separately.
-Your personal statement should indicate the following: - Why you're applying to the program - Your post-graduation career plans - · Your intended area of specialization - Submit all official transcripts from previous colleges and universities.
-NOTE: we do not require transcripts from Indiana University campuses. - Submit three references from academic instructors and/or employers.
+Your personal statement should indicate the following: - Why you're applying to the program - Your post-graduation career plans - Your intended area of specialization - 4.
+Submit all official transcripts from previous colleges and universities.
+NOTE: we do not require transcripts from Indiana University campuses. - 5.
+Submit three references from academic instructors and/or employers.
 To submit references, you will input contact information for each person on your electronic application.
 The reference will receive a form via email to fill out and submit electronically. - Complete the Graduate Record Examination (GRE) and ensure that IUPUI receives your score report from the GRE exam board.
 The Informatics and Computing school code for the GRE is 1325 - enter this code on the exam's answer sheets. - Submit English language proficiency exam score (International and non-native English speaking students only - see instructions below). - 8.
 Pay your \$65 application fee.